NREL/wind-hybrid-open-controller/docs/interfaces.md

 For direct python communication with Hercules.
 This should be instantiated in a runscript that is running Hercules; used to generate a `controller` from the WHOC controllers submodule; and that `controller` should be passed to the Hercules `Emulator` upon its instantiation.
+Support transmitting yaw angles and power setpoints to wind turbines.

 ### ROSCO_ZMQInterface
 For sending and receiving communications from one or more ROSCO instances